emmajanedrews/base-template/_posts/2016-10-31-a-new-government-program-to-help-first-time-bc-home-buyers.md

 {% include youtube.html %}

-Last week BC Housing unveiled a program to help first-time home buyers get into the market.
+Last week Premier Christy Clark unveiled a program to help first-time home buyers get into the market.
 As we know, the past few months have been a hard time for anyone to get into the market, especially first-time buyers when it comes to saving enough for a down payment.

 **A new program called BC Homeowner Mortgage and Equity allows first-time home buyers to obtain a mortgage** of at least 80% on a home that costs no more than $750,000 on the condition that the combined household income is no greater than $150,000 and you've lived in Canada for at least five years (and one full year in BC).

+The province will begin accepting applications on January 16, 2017.

+“This program will boost sales to first-time home buyers.
+Without question, they’ll take advantage of it wherever they can,” said Helmut Pastrick, Central 1 Credit Union chief economist.

+The province estimates this initiative will help at least 42,000 buyers or households province-wide over the next three years.
+About half of these buyers will be in the Lower Mainland, according to Pastrick.

 {% include pullquote.html %}